MasterKuby/SonicFreeFuture/README.md

 Sonic the Hedgehog and all related characters, names, and assets are owned by SEGA.
 This project is non-commercial and is not affiliated with or endorsed by SEGA in any way.
 ********
+# Collaborators
+Don't worry about the "discord_game_sdk_binding_debug.dll" file change - when project is opened the file exists and when closes the file is deleted.